 The R-120 license renewal application was submitted in 1989 and approved in 1997.
 Under the first license renewal, no significant deviations from the proven design and operation were made.
-The only changes are that solid reflectors have been added to the core periphery, pulsing has been discontinued and a subterranean primary piping vault was added to contain the previously buried delay tank and primary piping.
+The major changes were: solid graphite reflectors had been added to the core periphery, pulsing has been discontinued, various instrumentation channels have been updated, and subterranean primary piping vault was added to contain the previously buried delay tank and primary piping.
 The PPV construction was completed in 1995.